nestor-c/nestor-c/README.md

 - 👀 I’m interested in just about everything.
 I want to find new ways to work programming into every industry.
 - 🌱 I’m currently learning the industry use of C++.
 - 💞️ I’m looking to collaborate on a large scale open source project.
-- My current occupation as an IT technician for a school allows me the opportunity to leverage my computer programming skills to streamline all processes related to the schools use of technology.
+- My current occupation as an IT technician for a school allows me the opportunity to leverage my computer programming skills to streamline all processes related to the school's use of technology.

 <!---